OpenCL

 OpenCL (Open Computing Language) is a framework for writing programs that execute across heterogeneous platforms consisting of central processing units (CPUs), graphics processing units (GPUs), digital signal processors (DSPs), field-programmable gate arrays (FPGAs) and other processors or hardware accelerators.
 OpenCL specifies a programming language (based on C99) for programming these devices and application programming interfaces (APIs) to control the platform and execute programs on the compute devices.
 OpenCL provides a standard interface for parallel computing using task- and data-based parallelism.

-OpenCL is an open standard maintained by the Khronos Group, a non-profit, open standards organisation.
+OpenCL is an open standard maintained by the Khronos Group, a non-profit, open standards organization.
 Conformant implementations (passed the Conformance Test Suite) are available from a range of companies including AMD, Arm, Cadence, Google, Imagination, Intel, Nvidia, Qualcomm, Samsung, SPI and Verisilicon.